-- Mix detergent in a bucket of water.
+- Mix water and detergent in a bucket.

-- Use a bristled brush and the detergent mixture to wash it.
+- Use a bristled brush to scrub the dirt off the deck.

-- If the deck is large, use a power sander instead of manually sanding.
+- Use medium-grit sandpaper (100-grit).
+If the deck is large, use a power sander.

 3. Apply Primer

-- Use a roller or sprayer for large surfaces and a brush for small surfaces.
+- Use a roller or sprayer to apply it.

 - Wait until one coat dries before applying the next one.

-You can paint composite decks made from natural materials such as plastic and wood fibers as they don’t repel paint.
-Also, you can paint uncapped composite decks, too, because they don’t have a cover (or sealer) that prevents paint adhesion.
+You can paint composite decks made from natural materials that don’t repel paint and uncapped decks that don’t have a protective layer that prevents paint adhesion.

-If you apply paint over a capped composite deck, the paint won’t stick and will turn tacky.
-To paint them, you must clean, sand, and prime them first.
+If you apply paint over a capped composite deck, the paint won’t stick and will turn tacky as the extra tough layer prevents paint penetration.

 How Often Should You Re-paint Composite Decking?